 G-I. Necrotic lesions on skin of the abdomen, neck and ears.

 ASF is not a threat to human health as it is a non-zoonotic disease, that is, a disease of animals that does not infect humans.
 Viruses have surface proteins on the outside which must bind to a host cell in order to enter and replicate.
 Different species of animals have different proteins on the outside of their cells and certain viruses can only bind to the surface of cells in particular species of animals.
 The ASF virus can only attach to and enter specific cells in pigs but not cells in the human body.
 Since the discovery of ASF, there has so far been no evidence of mutation causing cross-species transmission to humans in the past century.

 Measures Taken Against ASF at the Import Control Point

-As part of the government's efforts to prevent the disease from spreading to local pig farms, the Centre for Food Safety has stepped up its monitoring plan to all live pigs imported from Mainland China.
+As part of the government’s efforts to deal with the outbreak of ASF and prevent the disease from spreading to local pig farms, the Centre for Food Safety has stepped up its monitoring plan to all live pigs imported from Mainland China.
 For each consignment of the imported pigs, there will be a documentary check to ascertain that the consignment is accompanied with a valid health certificate which attests that the pigs do not show clinical signs of ASF, and that the animals are not originated from ASF affected farms/regions.
 In addition, physical inspection will be carried out at the site to ensure all pigs are physically healthy and do not show clinical signs suggestive of ASF.